duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/30-circuitry-signals.md

 Requires: Uncompleted drone kit

-Result: Ability to identify different electrical connections used on the drone and the advantages of each, know the definition of signals and where they are used on the drone udnerstand the differences between and varying advantages of analog and digital signals, understand that values, properties, and concepts can be encoded into numbers and the purpose thereof, and know advantages of binary as a number system.
+Result: Ability to identify different electrical connections used on the drone and the advantages of each, know the definition of signals and where they are used on the drone understand the differences between and varying advantages of analog and digital signals, understand that values, properties, and concepts can be encoded into numbers and the purpose thereof, and know advantages of binary as a number system.

 </div>